ingo/ingo.github.io/_recipes/no_knead_bread_updated.md

 ---
-author: "J. Kenji L\xF3pez-Alt"
+author: "J. Kenji López-Alt"
 category: Breads
-description: This recipe is based on Jim Lahey\u2019s recipe from 2006, with a few modifications for the sake of precision and a touch of acid to improve dough strength.
+description: This recipe is based on Jim Lahey’s recipe from 2006, with a few modifications for the sake of precision and a touch of acid to improve dough strength.
 image: no_knead_bread_updated.jpg
 image_attribution: Ryan Liebe for The New York Times
 original_title: Updated No-Knead Bread
 size: 1 loaf
 source: https://cooking.nytimes.com/recipes/1022147-updated-no-knead-breadundefined
-time: "1 hour, plus 14 to 20 hours\u2019 resting"
+time: "1 hour, plus 14 to 20 hours’ resting"
 title: No-Knead Bread (Updated)
 ---